 While I had most of my meals at sit-down restaurants, I did get one meal at a convenience store.
 After attending a baseball game in Tokyo, I was hungry but too tired to go to a restaurant.
 7-Eleven came to my rescue.
 I picked up a bowl of udon, which the clerk heated up in a microwave.
 I felt guilty eating convenience store food, so I quickly snapped a photo of the bowl at my hostel and worked on destroying the evidence.

 I didn’t need to feel so shameful.
 The udon was good.
 The egg dribbled onto the noodles, which were decently firm.
 I didn’t detect a lot of salt when I was eating the bowl, but my puffy eyes the next morning indicated otherwise.

 After having Cheeza in Nagoya, I looked for it in every convenience store.
 Tragically, I never found it…until I stopped at a 7-Eleven in Nagano, toward the end of my trip.
 The 7-Eleven offered two types of Cheeza: blue cheese and cheddar.
 Without hesitation, I bought both.

 After a very scientific and exacting taste test (kidding, I just hoovered both packs), I concluded cheddar was better than blue cheese.
-I like blue cheese but in small doses.
+I like blue cheese but only in small doses.
 The blue cheese Cheeza didn’t hold back in flavor, which was overwhelming for me.

 Pocky was one snack I was familiar with before visiting Japan, but I discovered new, wonderful flavors thanks to convenience stores.
 Strawberry Pocky can be found easily in the US, but I had never seen “heartful” Pocky.